cysouw/diathesis/text/c07_participle.md

  \b.
 Er bekommt einen Brief geschrieben.
  \b.
 Dieser Brief gehört geschrieben.

-The term \textsc{participle} is used in this chapter for the wordform known in German grammar as \textsc{Partizip II} (see [@sec:participles-identifying-participles]).
-There is also a \textsc{Partizip I}, but this wordform plays a much more restricted role in German grammar.
+The term \textsc{participle} is used in this chapter for the wordform known in German grammar as *Partizip II* (see [@sec:participles-identifying-participles]).
+There is also a *Partizip I*, but this wordform plays a much more restricted role in German grammar.
 It will be discussed in Chapter [-@sec:adj].

 In identifying light-verb constructions with participles care has to be taken to distinguish them from constructions in which the participle is used as a depictive secondary predicate.
 Both constructions superficially look very similar (see [@sec:participles-secondary-predicates]).